osrf-migration/servicesim-wiki/Scenario generation.md

     cat ~/servicesim_worlds/config.yaml

 That file exposes several parameters to configure the competition scenario, such as the target rooms, the guest identity and configuration for guest drift.
+Check the parameters that can be changed in `config.yaml` file [here](https://bitbucket.org/osrf/servicesim/wiki/Configuration%20-%20config.yaml)

 Try changing the `targets: robot_start` property to `BackEntrance` and run the following to generate a new scenario: